remygatins/BlackSeaBass_project/practice_data_analysis.md

 Fasterq-dump –split-files \*.sra

 > This will create two FASTQ files for each SRA file (because the sequencing was pair-ended, so you get the forward and the reverse reads in two separate FASTQ files, labeled FASTQ1 and FASTQ2).
+For each file name, you will end up with 3 files: the 'original' SRA file, one .sra_1.fastq and one .sra_2.fastq file.

 **Now that we have the FASTQ files, we will start using the pipeline described in Ddocent to process the data.**

+As mentioned before, it is best to work from the scratch folder.
+So copy the fastq files from the home folder to the scratch folder.
+In Globus > File Manager, open two panels again:

+one for the home folder where the fastq files are located: click the search box and select northeastern#discovery (you might need to re-authenticate) and in the path box type /~/ (the home folder), then navigate to where fastq files are;

+and one for your scratch folder: click the search box and select northeastern#discovery (you might need to re-authenticate) and in the path box, type /scratch/tbittar/ (the scratch folder), then naviate to where you will copy the fastq files to.

+Drag and drop the fastq files from home to scratch.

+**Tip**: Bookmark these folders to make it easier to find them from Globus > Bookmarks list (left side panel).

 # 4. Use Ddocent pipeline on Discovery